Norfolk Fire and Rescue Service

-Headquarters and Control Room
+Headquarters and control room

 The headquarters of Norfolk Fire and Rescue Service is Jubilee House, Falconers Chase, Wymondham, Norfolk in a combined HQ with Norfolk Constabulary.
 The joint operations centre is located within the Contact and Control Room (CCR) of Norfolk Constabulary.
 The former headquarters, Whitegates, was commandeered for use by the National Fire Service during the Second World War and was eventually purchased by Norfolk County Council in 1950.
 The building was built as a family home in the late eighteenth century and has had various owners over the years.
 New building at the rear of the original house in recent times has replaced the coach house and stables of earlier times.

 Performance

-In 2021/2022, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Norfolk Fire and Rescue Service was rated as follows:

-Appliances and Capabilities
+Appliances and capabilities

 NFRS operates a range of firefighting appliances, which includes: